git/git.github.io/rev_news/drafts/edition-38.md

 Johannes was not convinced.

 Discussion about the syntax for the new "rebase a merge" todo command continued.
-Johannes landed on the idea of adding an option to the merge line `-R` to indicate that it was rebasing a merge (vs creating a new merge).
+Johannes landed on the idea of adding an option `-R` to the merge command line to indicate that it was rebasing a merge (vs creating a new merge).

 Phillip suggested that we re-use "pick" but thought it might be a bit too magical.
-He then followed up that it is indeed too magical, and is basically the `--preserve-merges` mistake all over again.
+He then adjoined that it is indeed too magical, and is basically the `--preserve-merges` mistake all over again.
 He suggested it was a shame to have merge mean both recreate a merge and rebase a merge, but didn't have a good answer.